randytsao24/ryt-site/README.md

-## RYT's Website
+# About RYT's Website

-What the heck, why not.
+Let's build a site - nothing fancy, just some HTML, CSS, and some JS.